FIA offloads four passengers at Karachi airport over fake documents

-The Federal Investigation Authority (FIA) immigration has offloaded four passengers at Jinnah International Airport Karachi for carrying fake travel documents.
+KARACHI-The Federal Investigation Authority (FIA) immigration cell offloaded four passengers at Jinnah International Airport Karachi for carrying fake travel documents on Monday.

-According to the details, the four passengers identified as Walid Ashfaq, Aamir Sahil, Mubashir Hassan, and Fahad Rasool was trying to travel to Cyprus via flight no PC-132, upon doubts, all four were asked to show their documents by the vigilance team.
+According to the details, the four passengers identified as Walid Ashfaq, Aamir Sahil, Mubashir Hassan, and Fahad Rasool were trying to travel to Cyprus via flight No PC-132.
+Upon doubts, all four were asked to show their documents by the vigilance team.

 The FIA claimed that the verification of the study and examination letters presented by the suspects turned out to be fake as the documents were rejected by the Turkish Republic of Northern Cyprus (TRNC).